prasanvb/docker-k8s/4-react-app/README.md

 - Sample app for creating production grade CI/CD pipeline using GitHub, Travis and AWS.
 - Separate service in docker compose for development and testing
 - Separate build process (dockerfile) for development and production.
-- Production dockerfile use multi-step build process with a build phase and run phase
+- Production [dockerfile](4-react-app/Dockerfile) use multi-step build process with 2 separate phases build phase and run phase
+  - In the build stage we create a build artifacts
+  - In the run stage we copy over build artifacts to host it on a ngnix server

+## Manually running each docker container

 1. Nav to project
    `repos/docker-k8s/4-react-ap`